TrucLeK21/SmartScale/app/frontend/README.md

-# Project Name
+# Smart Scale Station UI

 ## Introduction
-This project is a frontend application built with modern web technologies.
+This project is a frontend application built with React + Electron with python as backend.
 Below are the instructions to set up, run, and build the project.

 ## Prerequisites
 Make sure you have the following installed: